devbisme/skidl/docs/usage.rst

             GP1: Pin 3/ICSPCLK/AN1/GP1: BIDIRECTIONAL
             GP2: Pin 4/T0CKI/FOSC4/GP2: BIDIRECTIONAL

-But |skidl| will warn you if there aren't the same number of things to connect on each side::
+But SKiDL will warn you if there aren't the same number of things to connect on each side::

     >>> pic10[4,3,1] += b[1:0]  # Too few bus lines for the pins!